How to Lock Cells in Excel

 The cells can only be unlocked when the sheet is unprotected (by going to the Review tab again, choosing "Unprotect Sheet," and entering the password, if required).

-How to Lock Specific Cells in a Worksheet
+How to Lock Specific Cells in an Excel Worksheet

 There might be times when you want to lock certain cells from being changed but still allow users to adjust other cells in a worksheet.
 In our example, in an inventory list you might allow unit prices and stock quantities to be updated, but not the item IDs, names, or descriptions.
 As mentioned above, all cells are locked by default when you protect the sheet.
 However, you can specify whether a cell should be locked or unlocked in the cell's format properties.